aspose-words/Aspose.Words-Products/words/java/_index.md

    </div>
    <div class="col-lg-12">
     <h2 class="h2title">
-     Microsoft Office Automation - Not Needed
+     No Need for Microsoft Office Automation
     </h2>
     <p>
-     Aspose.Words for Java is built using managed code that does not need Microsoft Office or Microsoft Word to be installed on the machine to work with Word formats.
-It is a perfect Microsoft Word automation alternative in terms of supported features, security, stability, scalability, speed and price.
+     You can work with documents programmatically without installing any other third-party application.
+This is possible because the library is built using managed code.
+Therefore, you <a href="https://docs.aspose.com/words/java/aspose-words-or-microsoft-office-automation/">do not need to install Microsoft Office or Microsoft Word on your computer</a> to work with Word formats.
+It is a perfect alternative to Microsoft Office Automation in terms of supported features, security, stability, scalability, speed, and price.
     </p>
    </div>
   </div>